Frequently Asked Questions (FAQ)

 Q3.
 How can I get in touch with Axent Recordings?

-All communication with Axent Recordings must be done through official email channels only.
-For getting in touch with Axent Recordings, communication should be directed to contact@axentrecordings.com
+All communication with Axent Recordings must be conducted exclusively through official email channels.

 Q4.
 What genres are accepted at Axent Recordings?

-Tracks outside these genres are unlikely to be considered, regardless of production quality and will be rejected during the A&R screening stage (Stage 1).
+Tracks outside these genres are unlikely to be considered, regardless of production quality and will be rejected during the A&R screening stage.

 Q5.
 How is Axent Radar different from Axent Recordings?